-3 Ways You Can Recruit E-Student Affiliates
+3 Ways You Can Recruit E-Student Associates

 You know AAUW has a lot to offer college students.
 Whether it’s lifting up the voices of women or funding campus projects, our community gives students a leadership edge.
-But too often, students don’t know about us, even when their schools are AAUW college/university partner members.
+But too often, students don’t know about us, even when their schools are AAUW college/university members.

 That’s where you come in.
 Whether you’re an AAUW member who lives near campus, a professor teaching a class related to AAUW issues, or a director in the student life office, you have the opportunity to tell students how they can connect with our community, on and off campus.

-Best of all, it only takes a minute to become an e-student affiliate (e-SAF).
+Best of all, it only takes a minute to become an e-student associate (e-SAF).
 The only thing students need to do is register online.
 They remain e-SAFs as long as they are undergraduates and their institutions retain their AAUW membership.
 E-SAFs also receive free national membership for the first year out of college.

 Help spread the word to college students about this free membership option.
-Check to make sure your school is an AAUW college/university partner member, and then get started with these ideas:
+Check to make sure your school is an AAUW college/university member, and then get started with these ideas:

 1. Ask students in person, on campus (with a laptop).

 Face to face is a great way to connect with students and tell them about AAUW.
 Take advantage of school club or organization days to set up a table in a high-traffic area on campus.
 Grab your laptop and some student brochures, and you’re ready to go.
 The laptop is a critical part of your table because it’s the quickest way to sign someone up.
 Just be sure you have Internet access and know how to navigate to the online e-SAF sign-up page.